 Where to go from here:

-In this post we learned, how to create UITabBarController programmatically in swift (swift 4).
+In this post we learned, how to create UITabBarController programmatically in swift.
 Also we add images to our UITabBarController using UITabBarItem and used UINavigationController within each tab so that we can easily navigate to other screens within our tabs of UITabBarController.
+In short, we successfully learned how to create UITabBarController programmatically in swift.

 Source code: UITabBarController-Tutorial.zip